About me

 I'm an assistant professor of marketing at Marshall School of Business, University of Southern California.

-I previously taught at Northwestern’s Kellogg School of Business.
+I taught previously at Northwestern’s Kellogg School of Management.
 I received my PhD in Marketing and Psychology from The Wharton School, University of Pennsylvania and my BA in Cognitive Science from Yale University.
 Prior to graduate school, I worked at Bridgewater Associates.

 Recent Press